 Using Multiple match groups

 More advanced regular expressions that contain multiple match groups may also be used.
-In the example below, two match groups are specified in the regular expression and two variable names are provided in the user variable field.
-Note that when multiple match groups are used, the user variable names may not contain spaces.
+In the example below, two match groups are specified in the regular expression and two variable names are provided corresponding to each match group.